 Here are a few things to consider:

-- Tuition rates after the fourth year of enrollment are significantly less than for the first four years of enrollment.
-Although the University's published tuition rate for after the fourth year is $7,039 per quarter in 2016-17, students typically receive tuition assistance from the Division which brings the quarterly tuition cost to the student down to $784 per quarter.
+- Tuition rates after the fourth year of enrollment are significantly lower than for the first four years of enrollment.
+Students typically receive tuition assistance from the Division which brings the quarterly tuition cost for doctoral students down from the published rate to $784 per quarter.

-- A student who is not otherwise receiving full tuition aid generally receives full tuition aid in the quarter in which the student teaches an approved course in the College, the Humanities or Social Sciences Division, or the Divinity School.
-(Note: Courses taught at the Summer Language Institute, Graham School of Continuing Education, the University Lab School, and at other institutions while in an exchange status do not qualify.)
+- A student who is not otherwise receiving full tuition aid generally receives full tuition aid in the quarter in which the student serves in a teaching capacity in the College, the Divisions of the Humanities or Social Sciences, or the Divinity School.
+Teaching assignments in the professional schools, the Graham School and Laboratory School, in the Biological or Physical Sciences, other institutions (including University of Chicago Charter Schools), or while on exchange status, do not qualify for tuition aid.

-- Students (including international students who may qualify for alternative loans) should consult with the Student Loan Administration in order to explore all options for funding their studies.
+- Students (including international students who may qualify for alternative loans) should consult with the Graduate Financial Aid office in order to explore all options for funding their studies.
 Students are often hesitant to take out student loans, but loans may allow students to better balance teaching loads and other outside work with finishing the dissertation in a timely manner.

 - In addition to applying for divisional dissertation-year fellowships, students should research and apply for fellowships and grants from outside the University.
 For more information about internal and external grants, see Fellowships.